urban-mobility-generation/Language-Modeling-for-Urban-Mobility/README.md

 ![01-Data](assets/01-introduction.png)

 > This repository contains a collection of resources and papers on applying language modeling paradigms to urban mobility scenarios.
-If you find this repo is useful, please cite our paper [[Bib]](#BibTex).
+If you find this repo is useful, please cite our paper [[bib]](#BibTex).

 ![00-intro](assets/00-intro.png)